Montauk Renewables, Inc. Income Taxes Disclosure

 The calculation of the Company’s tax liabilities involves dealing with uncertainties in the application of complex tax laws and regulations in both federal and state jurisdictions.
 ASC 740 states that a tax benefit from an uncertain tax position may be recognized when it is more likely than not that the position will be sustained upon examination, including resolutions of any related appeals or litigation processes, on the basis of each situation’s technical merits.

 At this point in time the Company is not aware of any tax positions taken that would give rise to recording an uncertain tax position.
-As such, the Company has not recorded any liability for unrecognized tax benefits as of December 31, 2024 or 2023.
+As such, the Company has not recorded any liability for unrecognized tax benefits as of December 31, 2025 or 2024.
 The Company records interest and penalties as a component of income tax expense.
-However, as there are no unrecognized tax benefits for the years ended December 31, 2024 and December 31, 2023, the Company has no penalties or interest accrued at December 31, 2024 and 2023, respectively.About Income Taxes Disclosures
+However, as there are no unrecognized tax benefits for the years ended December 31, 2025 and December 31, 2024, the Company has no penalties or interest accrued at December 31, 2025 and 2024, respectively.Want the next Montauk Renewables, Inc. income taxes disclosure the moment it drops?

 The income tax disclosure reveals how much a company actually pays in taxes versus what the statutory rate would predict.
 Analysts focus on the effective tax rate (ETR) reconciliation, which breaks down every item driving the gap between the 21% federal rate and the company's reported ETR — including R&D credits, foreign rate differentials, and state taxes.
 Deferred tax assets (DTAs) and their valuation allowances signal management's confidence in future profitability: a rising allowance suggests the company doubts it can use accumulated tax benefits.
 Uncertain tax benefit (UTB) reserves quantify exposure to IRS challenges on aggressive positions.